Mayurr0/OISIB-Tasks/README.md

 # OISIB-Tasks
-All Oasis Infobyte Java Intenship Tasks 1 to 5
+Oasis Infobyte Java Intenship all Tasks 1 to 5